benliepert/blog/content/posts/2-good-first-issue.md

 I updated the `ndarray` version from 0.15 to 0.16 and rebuilt.
 There were a couple deprecations, but I'll focus on the deprecation of `Array::into_raw_vec()` in favor of `Array::into_raw_vec_and_offset()`.

-# A naive solution
+# A Naive Solution
 The function is used in a macro on `TensorData`.
 I haven't written more than the simplest Rust macros, nor do I actually know what a tensor is despite having heard of it in e.g. TensorFlow.
 Well, the new function returns a tuple containing the raw vector and an offset (whatever that is), and the existing code isn't using an offset, so it must be safe to ignore!
-I changed the code to
+I changed the code to:
 ```diff
 -     buffer: TensorBuffer::$variant(value.to_owned().into_raw_vec().into()),
 +     buffer: TensorBuffer::$variant(